 Over the last weeks three new public testimonies written by “New Kadmapa Survivors” have been posted under the real name of each author on the New Kadampa Survivor Actvists Facebook Group.

-In a new testimony Ivy describes the experience exactly as most of the stories of encountering and then following the NKT unfold:
+In a new testimony Ivy describes the experience of getting gradually been pulled into the NKT exactly as most of us experienced it:

 I was in the NKT for 5 years.
 My initial year there was incredible.
 Everyone was so kind and seemed so happy.
 I stayed on the outskirts for a while, only going to GP classes once a week or a puja here or there.
 I was befriended on Facebook by practically everyone within a few weeks.
 Each time I went to the center I was bombarded with attention by nuns and starry-eyed students, which made me feel extremely welcome.
 Eventually one nun started asking me if I wanted to build merit by cleaning the bathrooms at the center once a week.
 It took me about a year to work my way into the “inner circle” of the center this way.
 I began volunteering for reception shifts, helping in the bookshop, doing flower offerings, cooking meals, assisting the teacher in his branch classes, and of course, cleaning the bathrooms.
 I became close friends with some of the more senior members of the center and soon began considering moving in to the center myself, and perhaps even ordaining …

 Ivy’s story ends similar as the story ended for those who had the integrity and courage to leave the NKT and who want now to inform the broader public about the NKT in order to protect others from the damage the NKT is inflicting on their followers in the long run: